-If you are undertaking a new tiling project then it is essential that you choose the correct trowel for the size of tile that you’re using it’s one of the most important tiling tools you’ll need on a job.
+If you’re undertaking a new tiling project, then it’s essential that you choose the correct trowel for the size of tile that you’re using it’s one of the most important tiling tools you’ll need on a job.

-Tiles come in all different sizes now from very small to extremely large and therefore getting the right amount of adhesive on the back is essential to make the tiles stick to the wall or floor.
+Tiles come in varied sizes these days, from very small to extremely large and, therefore, getting the right amount of adhesive on the back is essential to make the tiles stick to the wall or floor.

-The smallest tiles are mosaic tiles, which are usually about 1 inch square and come on a sheet covering approx. 12 x 12 inch square or 300 x 300mm
+The smallest tiles are mosaic tiles, which are usually about 1-inch square and come on a sheet covering approximately 12 x 12-inch squares or 300 x 300mm.

 3mm square notch

 10mm square notch

 12 mm square notch

 3 mm tile trowels are often used for fixing mosaic tiles as this produces a very thin bed of adhesive which means there’s less chance of the adhesive coming through the tiles when fixing.